chuaindia/testpractice/README.md

 # testpractice

-This is a project to excercise the test run.
+This is a project to exercise the test run.

 4 tasks are completed following the activity.